 That was the question I was faced with when I was trying to set up our live stream system for our church.
-Our camcorder had a HDMI output but our computer only had USB inputs.
-I didn’t know we needed a HDMI to USB converter.
+Our camcorder had an HDMI output, but our computer only had USB inputs.
+I didn’t know we needed an HDMI to USB converter.

-After scouring the internet I finally stumbled upon what is called a HDMI capture card or device.
+After scouring the internet, I finally stumbled upon what is called an HDMI capture card or device.
 Some people refer to it as a dongle.
-Unless you have a HDMI input on your computer, you have to have one of these in order to live stream.
+Unless you have an HDMI input on your computer, you have to have one of these HDMI to USB converters to live stream.

 The USB port on your camcorder only works after you finish recording, not while you are recording.
 That is why I made sure to tell you in my church live streaming guide to make sure you purchased a camera with a clean HDMI output.

-How To Know Which HDMI To USB Converter For Live Streaming To Buy?
+How To Know Which HDMI To USB Adapters Is Best For Live Streaming?

 It all depends on your computer equipment and the quality of the live stream that you want.
 The prices range from just over $100.00 to as much as $500.00 or more.

-You can find HDMI to USB converters that will capture 4k streams all the way down to 1080p.
+You can find converters that will capture 4k streams all the way down to 1080p.
 You don’t want to go any lower than that because you will start defeating the purpose of producing a decent quality live stream for your church or video streaming project.

 I have reviewed two of these HDMI to USB converters for live streaming.
 I hope they help you make the right decision for your church.